-The National Benchmarking Measures (NBM) show a three year trend of strong performance in Improving Attainment for All with the average tariff points for the lowest 20%, middle 60% and highest 20% above the Virtual Comparator (VC) and above City and National averages for each measure.
-There is no trend of young people performing less well based on their SIMD profile as evidenced in the NBM Attainment versus Deprivation.
-Thus substantiating the key point that it is important to work with young people on an individual basis to identify and address barriers.
-Young people in Aberdeen Grammar School are not defined by being in SIMD 1 and 2, all young people buy into a culture of high expectations and strong work ethic.
+The National Benchmarking Measures (NBM) show a three year trend of strong performance in Improving Attainment for All with the average tariff points for the lowest 20%, middle 60% and highest 20% in line with the Virtual Comparator (VC) and above City and National averages for each measure.
+Similarly, the NBM Attainment versus Deprivation points to young people in SIMD 1 and 2 having a much stronger performance than the National Establishment (VC).
+The data for 2016/17 points to learners in SIMD 5 as performing lower than the VC.
+However, this is not a trend.
+In previous years, the trend varies across the SIMD profile.
+That said, what remains is young people in Aberdeen Grammar School are not defined by being in SIMD 1 and 2, all young people buy into a culture of high expectations and strong work ethic.
 In the Broad General Education (BGE) almost all learners achieve third level by the end of S3 for literacy and numeracy.
-It is expected that for the current S3, we will report that 65%-70% will achieve fourth level.
-This analysis fits with National 5 presentations where on average across a three year period 70% of learners in S4 achieve National 5 English and Mathematics.
+It is expected that for the current S3, we will report that 65%-70% will achieve fourth level by the end of S4.
+This analysis fits with National 5 presentations where on average across a three year period 70% of learners achieve National 5 English and Mathematics.
 Rolling up the Senior Phase and considering the data for leavers, on average, 80% leave school with five or more level 5 qualifications and 60% with 5 or more level 6 qualifications.

-Given the above, we need to dig a bit deeper to really see where our attainment gap is and as such we have analysed pupil attainment, attendance, SIMD, EMA, FSM, Exclusions, LAC on an individual basis.
+Given the above, we need to dig a bit deeper to really see where our attainment gap is and as such we have analyses pupil attainment, attendance, SIMD, EMA, FSM, Exclusions, LAC on an individual basis.
 House Groups have met and looked at the barriers facing young people and there are areas we can identify that would lead to gains for our learners.
 House groups pointed to: